 Indonesia is situated in the tropics, therefore, has a lot of tropical rain forests, in which there are thousands of exotic animal species.
 However, some of these species are almost extinct due to habitat damage and loss.

-One of the provinces in Indonesia which has a wealth of biodiversity in Central Kalimantan.
-Sebangau and the Rungan Landscape, in particular, hosts many endemic species of flora and fauna, some of which are almost extinct.
+One of the provinces in Indonesia has a wealth of biodiversity in Central Kalimantan.
+The Sebangau and Rungan landscapes, in particular, host many endemic species of flora and fauna, some of which are almost extinct.